gjpelletier/MLRegression/README.md

 ## Installation for Python or Jupyter Notebook

-The MLRegression module require that you have already installed numpy, pandas, scikit-learn, tabulate, matplotlib, and statsmodels packages.
+The MLRegression module require that you have already installed numpy, pandas, scikit-learn, tabulate, matplotlib, statsmodels, xgboost, lightgbm, and mlxtend packages.

 If you have not already installed MLRegression, enter the following with pip or !pip in your notebook or terminal:<br>
 ```